k-ahn2/wps2/README.md

 - The first string recieved is always the callsign - e.g. `M0AHN\r`.
 This is sent by the node and happens before any subsequent processing
 - If the second string fails conversion, this is likely a manual connect by a human.
 WPS returns a friendly message (configurable in `wps.py`) and then disconnects

-> [!IMPORTANT]
+> [!NOTE]
 > WPS strips the SSID, if one is received from the node.
 The WPS user is always the callsign minus any SSID

-> [!NOTE]
+> [!INFORMATION]
 > The use of JSON offered many advantages when developing WPS:
 > <br> 1.
 Conversion to JSON offers a very simple way of assuring data integrity across a number of fragmented packets, a feature of the varying PACLENs used across the network
 > <br> 2.
 JSON is simple to use by both WPS and connected applications
 > <br> 3.
 JSON offers complete flexibility to add / amend data when required
 > <br> 4.
 JSON compresses well due to its repetitive use of certain characters.
-Overall ompression typically achieves up to a 40% reduction in packet length
+Overall compression typically achieves up to a 40% reduction in packet length
 > <br><br>WPS could easily add support for a different payload construct without material effort.
 It already recognises and supports two payload types - compressed and native JSON

 ## WPS Installation and Protocol Documentation